 Thoroughly grease a 6-cup muffin tin with coconut oil or line with paper muffin liners.

 Melt coconut oil if it is not liquefied.
 Make sure the other ingredients are at room temperature.

 Mix the first five ingredients together.
-Add the coconut flour, almond or hazelnut flour, baking powder, cinnamon and shredded coconut and whisk together until smooth.
+Add the coconut flour, almond or hazelnut flour, baking powder, cinnamon, and shredded coconut and then whisk together until smooth.

 Fold in raisins if using.
 Pour into muffin cups that have been greased with coconut oil (or lined with paper.)